 Four finalists will be selected to share an afternoon of rehearsal working on their chosen concerto with ERSO and will receive extensive feedback from the orchestra, our conductor Chris Stark and professional leader John Crawford.

-Applications are open to anyone over 18 years of age, of any nationality, who has played in at least one ERSO concert (including attending rehearsals) in the 2021/22 season or in the October 2020 or June 2021 concerts.
+Applications are open to anyone over 18 years of age, of any nationality, who has played in at least one ERSO concert (including attending rehearsals) in the 2022/3 season.

 All orchestral instruments are eligible other than piano.